NFS002/ts-coverage-improver/README.md

   - `domain/`: entities (`CoverageFile`, `ImprovementJob`), value objects (`JobStatus`), and ports (`JobRepository`, `CoverageScanner`).
   - `application/`: use cases (`AnalyseCoverageUseCase`, `StartImprovementUseCase`, `ProcessJobUseCase`, etc.) that orchestrate domain services and ports.
   - `infrastructure/`: adapters (Drizzle + SQLite repo, Istanbul coverage scanner, AI CLI runner, dry-run PR service, filesystem repo prep, HTTP controller, in-memory queue).
-- **Coverage scanning**: `IstanbulCoverageScanner` looks for `coverage/coverage-summary.json` (or a root `coverage-summary.json`).
-If none is found, it reads `tsconfig.json` include/exclude globs to find `.ts` files (still skipping tests and declarations) and tags them with a placeholder 42% coverage so you can still drive the workflow.
-If the config is missing or cannot be parsed, it falls back to a simple repo walk (skipping `.git`, `node_modules`, `coverage`).
+- **Coverage scanning**: `LocalTsCoverageScanner` looks for `ts-coverage-improver.summary.json`.
+If none is found, it reads `tsconfig.json`, include/exclude globs to find `.ts` files.
+If the config doesnt exist, it looks for the `tsconfig.json` and parses this to find which files to include/exclude.
+If no `tsconfig.json` is found, it performs a DFS traversal of the entire repo, skipping hidden directories, dependencies, etc.
 - **Job handling**: `StartImprovementUseCase` writes a queued job to SQLite and drops it into `InMemoryJobQueue`.
 The queue processes one job at a time via `ProcessJobUseCase` to keep work serialized per process (simpler than per-repo locks for this demo).
 - **AI CLI isolation**: `SimpleAiRunner` shells out with the `AI_CLI_COMMAND` template (defaults to `echo "Generated tests for {file}"`).
 Placeholders `{repo}` and `{file}` are replaced with the workspace path and target file, allowing you to wrap any CLI you trust.
 - **PR publishing**: `DryRunPullRequestService` returns a deterministic fake PR URL (`<repo>/pull/<id>`) instead of hitting GitHub.
 Swap it for a real implementation if you provide a token.